| bc |

 Ivan

-Southall went on to write many other
+Southall went on to author many other

 books, but so far as I'm concerned, will always